aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/specify-default-fonts/_index.md

 {{% alert color="primary" %}}

-See more details in the ["Manipulating and Substitution TrueType Fonts"](/words/net/manipulating-and-substitution-truetype-fonts/) article.
+See more details in the [Manipulating and Substitution TrueType Fonts](/words/net/manipulating-and-substitution-truetype-fonts/) article.

 {{% /alert %}}